Murder: Honor killings in Corsica

 In Corsica, vendetta was a social code that required Corsicans to kill anyone who wronged their family honor.
 Between 1821 and 1852, no fewer than 4,300 murders were perpetrated in Corsica.

+Abortion

+Opponents of abortion consider abortion a form of murder, treating the foetus as a person.
+In some countries, a foetus is a legal person who can be murdered, and killing someone who is pregnant is considered a double homicide.

 Incidence

 The World Health Organization reported in October 2002 that a person is murdered every 60 seconds.
 An estimated 520,000 people were murdered in 2000 around the globe.
 Another study estimated the worldwide murder rate at 456,300 in 2010 with a 35% increase since 1990.
 Two-fifths of them were young people between the ages of 10 and 29 who were killed by other young people.
 Because murder is the least likely crime to go unreported, statistics of murder are seen as a bellwether of overall crime rates.